 What makes SARMs appealing is their ability to activate certain receptors while inhibiting the actions of others, therefore in theory, offering all the benefits of steroids without the nasty side effects.
 According to this definition, SARMs, as you'll encounter in the supplement industry, are nonsteroidal, yet still activate androgen receptors.
 This selective anabolic activity amplifies protein synthesis and helps builds muscle.

 SARMs vs Steroids vs ProhormonesSARMs, steroids, and prohormones all fall under the category of anabolics (muscle-builders), and they're somewhat similar, but each is a different class of compounds.

-Let's start with the giant elephant in the room that are steroids.
+let's start with the giant elephant in the room that are steroids.
 The big problem with steroids are the possible side effects, such as gynecomastia (otherwise known as "gyno," bitch tits, or man boobs) and testosterone suppression, and to a smaller extent lack of knowledge of the user.
-Steroids are also a schedule III drug, which makes them illegal to posses or use without a prescription.
+Steroids are also a schedule III drug, which makes them illegal to possess or use without a prescription.